Kenato254/JavaScript-100DaysOfCode/README.md

 # 100 Days Of Code - Log
 ## This is my first round of 100DaysOfCode Challege.
-Entails, minimal of 1 hour of coding Monday to Sunday from 19th, Oct 2021 to 27th, Jan 2022.
+Entails, minimal of 1 hour of coding Monday to Sunday from 19th, Oct 2021 to 06th, Feb 2022.
 ## JavaScript.
 <a name="toc"></a>
 ### Table of Contents